Ketansuhaas/webpage/_pages/about.md

 Outside of research, I enjoy playing the piano, painting, speed-cubing, powerlifting, tennis, sprinting, and playing Counter-Strike.

 ---
-Here’s your updated "News" section, now categorized by **month**, making it easier to scan chronologically:

----

 # 🗞️ News